Benedetto Croce: Brief government stints and constitutional referendum

 In 1944, when democracy was restored in Southern Italy, Croce, as an "icon of liberal anti-fascism", became minister without portfolio in governments headed by Pietro Badoglio for about a month and again for a month by Ivanoe Bonomi (Ryn, 2000:xi–xii) He left the government in July 1944 but remained president of the Liberal Party until 1947 (Ryn, 2000:xii).

 Croce voted for the Monarchy in the 1946 Italian constitutional referendum, after having persuaded his Liberal Party to adopt a neutral stance.
-He was elected to the Constituent Assembly which existed in Italy between June 1946 and January 1948.
+He was elected to the Constituent Assembly, which existed in Italy between June 1946 and January 1948.
 He spoke in the Assembly against the Peace treaty (signed in February 1947), which he regarded as humiliating for Italy.
-He declined to stand as provisional President of Italy.
+He declined to stand as the provisional President of Italy.

 Philosophical works

 Croce's most interesting philosophical ideas are expounded in three works: Aesthetic (1902), Logic (1908), and Philosophy of the Practical (1908), but his complete work is spread over 80 books and 40 years worth of publications in his own bi-monthly literary magazine, La Critica (Ryn, 2000:xi) Croce was philosophically a pantheist, but, from a religious point of view, an agnostic; however, he published an essay entitled "Why We Cannot Help Calling Ourselves Christians".
 This essay shows the Christian roots of European culture, but religion is considered by Croce a mere propaedeutic study for philosophy, which is the only true science: philosophy is, in fact, the science of spirit (the "Philosophy of Spirit").